• Skip to primary navigation

 Unlike other radishes, which are often eaten raw, black radishes are usually cooked before eating.

-They can be roasted, sauteed, or even boiled, and they make a great addition to soups and stews.
+They can be roasted, sauteed, or even boiled, and they make a good addition to soups and stews.

 Black radishes also have a number of medicinal properties, and they're often used as a natural remedy for digestive problems.